-IPMI Dedicated LAN Port LEDs
+IPMI Dedicated LAN LEDs

-In addition to the Gigabit Ethernet ports, an IPMI Dedicated LAN is also located above USB ports 0/1.
-The amber LED on the right indicates activity, while the link LED on the left indicates the speed of the connection.
-See the table at right for more information.
+In addition to the LAN Port 1, an IPMI Dedicated LAN is also located on the I/O Backplane.
+The amber LED on the right indicates connection and activity; while the green LED on the left indicates the speed of the connection.
+See the tables at right for more information.